xolox/vim-lua-ftplugin/README.md

  * The ['completefunc'][cfu] option is set to allow completion of Lua 5.1 keywords, global variables and library members using Control-X Control-U

+ * The ['omnifunc'][ofu] option is set to allow dynamic completion of all modules installed on the system using Control-X Control-O, however it needs to be explicitly enabled by setting the `lua_complete_omni` option because this functionality may have undesired side effects!

  * Several [text-objects][tob] are defined so you can jump between blocks and functions

  * A pretty nifty hack of the [matchit plug-in][mit] is included: When the cursor is on a `function` or `return` keyword the `%` mapping cycles between the relevant keywords (`function`, `return`, `end`), this also works for branching statements (`if`, `elseif`, `else`, `end`) and looping statements (`for`, `while`, `repeat`, `until`, `end`)